7 facts you might not have known about PFAS

 How do I know if a product contains PFAS?

 To determine if a product contains PFAS, check the ingredient list for terms such as PTFE, polytetrafluoroethylene, or other phrases containing "perfluoro-" and "polyfluoro-".
-Also look for certifications or manufacturer claims on labels indicating that the product is "PFAS-free" or does not contain specific PFAS chemicals.
+Also look for certifications or manufacturer claims on labels stating that the product is "PFAS-free" or does not contain specific PFAS chemicals.

-How to avoid consuming PFAS?
+How does one avoid consuming PFAS?

 • Limit consumption of processed foods, as packaging materials may contain PFAS.

-• Kitchen products (frying pans, oven dishes, pots, and baking molds) with non-stick coating where the manufacturer does not clearly state that they are made without the PFAS acronym (PFOS or PFOA is not enough).
+• Kitchen products (frying pans, oven dishes, pots, and baking molds) with non-stick coating where the manufacturer does not clearly state that they are made without PFAS acronym (PFOS or PFOA is not enough).

-• Cosmetics and skincare products containing PFAS.
+• Cosmetics and skin care products that contain PFAS.

 • Most water-repellent agents.